 There aren’t any major airports in the northern part of the Florida Keys.
 The quickest and most cost effective option is to fly in and out of either Fort Lauderdale or Miami International Airport.
 We flew into Fort Lauderdale-Hollywood International Airport since Southwest Airlines flies there.
 I also find it much easier to navigate Ft Lauderdale’s airport and quickly access the highway.
 We rented a car and drove about 2 hours south to get to Islamorada, which is just past Key Largo.

-What to Do in Islamorada
+Things to Do in Islamorada, Florida

 With Islamorada being almost completely surrounded by water, there’s no shortage of marine life and water activities.
 Whether you’re visiting Islamorada with kids or without, you’re sure to find something there for everyone on your family vacation in the Keys.
 The laid-back feel in Islamorada also makes it a great place to sit along the water with a drink in hand and nothing to do but relax.